-The International Banking and Money Laundering Training Program's (IBMLTP) primary focus is on the investigation of international money laundering and identification of common international money laundering schemes.
-The program includes discussions of money laundering and related laws, including the Bank Secrecy Act and the Money Laundering Control Act.
-The program includes a brief discussion of the Financial Crimes Enforcement Network (Fin CEN) as a resource in international investigations.
+The International Banking and Money Laundering Training Program's (IBMLTP) primary focus is on the investigation of international money laundering and international financial investigations.
+The program includes a brief discussion of money laundering and related laws, including the Bank Secrecy Act and the Money Laundering Control Act.
+The program includes a discussion of the Financial Crimes Enforcement Network (Fin CEN) as a resource in international investigations.
+Common methods of international money laundering are discussed.
+Traditional and non-traditional international banking is discussed as it relates to facilitating the movement of proceeds of criminal activity and terrorist financing.
+The program is interspersed with relevant case studies and class activities related to international money laundering and terrorist financing.

 Required Training Materials